GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Logistics_Manager_Agent.md

 <hr>

-## 5. Deploy & test the Inventory Manager Agent on Agent Engine
+## 5. Deploy & test the Logistics Manager Agent on Agent Engine

 ### 5.1.
 Deploy the agent to Agent Engine